BigBeill/Food-Recipe-Sharing-Platform/README.md

 ### Setting Up the Project
  1. Open the `run_website.txt` file in the root directory.
  2. Set the URL to the path where you saved this project.
- 3. Save the file with a `.bat` extension (or respective file type if your not using windows).
+ 3. Save the file with a `.bat` extension (or respective file type if you're not using windows).
  4. Inside the `client` folder, create a `.env` file and add:
 ```
 VITE_SERVER_LOCATION=http://localhost:4000